-Three of the five wells were sampled four times this monitoring year to account for seasonal fluctuation and to assess for any adverse effects resulting from the exercise of the consent.
-The remaining two wells were sampled on two occasions.
+All five wells were sampled four times this monitoring year to account for seasonal fluctuation and to assess for any adverse effects resulting from the exercise of the consent.
 The results are presented in Section 2.2.

-The sampling was conducted through a peristaltic pump and field parameters are captured via a YSi flow through cell and a multi parameter probe.
+The sampling was conducted through a peristaltic pump and field parameters are captured via a YSI flow through cell and a multi parameter probe.
 The samples are collected once field parameters have been stable within 8% for three consecutive readings.